cassiebuhler/cassiebuhler.github.io/_pages/teaching.md

 - MATH 3070: Applied Statistics I
 - MATH 3080: Applied Statistics II

 I was also a tutor for the Utah Prison Education Project (UPEP).
-I tutored a Salt Lake Community College course, MATH 1030: Intro to Quantitative Reasoning, for students at the Timpanogos Women's Correctional Facility.
 To learn more about UPEP,  please visit their [website.](https://prisoneducationproject.utah.edu/)